ahamez/protox/README.md

         nil

         ```
+        It means that if you need to know if a field has been set by the sender, you just have to test if its value is `nil` or not.

     * For Protobuf 3, unset optional fields are mapped to their default values, as mandated by the [Protobuf spec](https://developers.google.com/protocol-buffers/docs/proto3#default):
         ```elixir